evamarinma/ft_printf/README.md

 <br>

 ### :point_up::nerd_face: Tips
 * Don't know what a certain parameter does?
-Feeling curious about a library used by your function!
+Feeling curious about a library used by your function?
 Internet is wide, look for it!
 * Can't you find some information on blogs?
 Ask your favourite AI about it!
 Use it as a searching index! **DO NOT** ask them to do your job, but take advantage and use it as an ally to learn deeper! *Keep in mind AI might be wrong about somethings, contrast their info with blogs/posts/etc*